Home Tickets Directions Blogs Discussion Group Links About Us

 It's the greatest night they'll ever regret.

-New Line's 19th season continues April 22-May 15, 2010, with the St. Louis premiere of Andrew Lippa's raunchy, rowdy jazz musical THE WILD PARTY, based on the notorious 1928 poem about a decadent and deadly all-night party in 1920s Manhattan, about a community poised at the fiery peak of the Jazz Age, just a year before the Crash of 1929.
-With an unflinching eye, this high-energy musical centers on two desperate, damaged lives spiraling downward, two lives filled to the brim with meaningless sex, drugs, jealousy, betrayal, murder – all the things that will make a party wild.
+New Line's 19th season continued in April and May, 2010, with the St. Louis premiere of Andrew Lippa's raunchy, rowdy jazz musical THE WILD PARTY.
+Based on the notorious poem about a decadent and deadly all-night party in 1920s Manhattan, it captures the potent cocktail of bewildered innocence and worldly cynicism at the fiery peak of the Jazz Age, just a year before the Crash of 1929, when everything would change.

-A stylistic cross between Chicago and Cabaret, this is the story of a relationship scarred by vicious recklessness, between vaudeville dancer Queenie and vaudeville clown Burrs.
-Intent on hurting each other as publicly as possible, they decide to throw a party to end all parties, and as the guests arrive, we meet an assortment of people living on the fringes of society.
-After a long night of decadence, drugs, and drink, Burrs' jealousy erupts and a romantic double-triangle ends in tragedy.
+Margeau Baue Steinau and Keith Parker in New Line Theatre's THE WILD PARTYA stylistic cross between Chicago and Cabaret, this high-energy musical centers on two desperate, damaged lives spiraling downward, two lives filled to the brim with meaningless sex, drugs, jealousy, betrayal, murder – all the things that make a party wild.
+It's the story of a relationship scarred by vicious recklessness, between vaudeville dancer Queenie and vaudeville clown Burrs.
+Intent on hurting each other as publicly as possible, they decide to throw a party to end all parties, and as the guests arrive, we meet an assortment of people living on the fringes of society, and we can taste the heady blend of tabloid sizzle, hot jazz, and show biz.
+After a long night of sex, drugs, and drink, Burrs' jealousy erupts and a romantic double-triangle ends in tragedy.
 In the stark light of a new day, Queenie moves out into a brighter world, although not necessarily a brighter future, leaving the passed-out revelers in her wake.

-poster for the unrelated 1929 filmThe New York Daily News called the show “sizzling, vital and groundbreaking.”
+The New York Daily News called the show “sizzling, vital and groundbreaking.”
 The New York Times said, "Its strong suit is summoning the anxious restlessness behind the hellbent hedonism of the days of Prohibition."
 The legendary Beat writer William Burroughs said of the infamous original poem, "It's the book that made me want to become a writer."

 Want to explore more?
 We recommend: